 Station Pressure = SLP – (elevation/9.2) and millibar = inchHg x 33.8639 to see if we are in the ballpark.

-Like most pressure sensors an MS58xx also records temperature because it needs that for internal calculations.
-So we can repeat the entire process with the temperature readings from this set:
+Like most pressure sensors an MS58xx also records temperature because it needs that for internal calculation.
+So we can repeat the entire process with the temperature readings from this sensor set:

 One of the loggers in this set had a calibrated NTC thermistor onboard.
 While this sensor had significant lag because it was located inside the housing, we can still use it to check if the normalized temperatures benefit from the same random distribution of errors that were corrected so nicely by the pressure normalization: